felix-appsmith/appsmith-quick-datasources/README.md

 ```bash
 ngrok http 9200
 ```
-4. Follow our guide to create a  from ElasticSearch [ElasticSearch](https://docs.appsmith.com/reference/datasources/querying-elasticsearch).
+4. Follow our guide to create a  form ElasticSearch [ElasticSearch](https://docs.appsmith.com/reference/datasources/querying-elasticsearch).
-   - Use the URL provided by the Ngrok command as the *host* on your connection settings.
+   - Use the URL provided by the Ngrok command as the *host* in your connection settings.
 6. The port for the connection is ` 443 `
 7. Happy hacking!

 ### SqlServer

-1. Copy the provaider docker-compose.yml [for SqlServer](/SqlServer/docker-compose.yaml).
+1. Copy the provider docker-compose.yml [for SqlServer](/SqlServer/docker-compose.yaml).
 ```yaml
 version: '3.9'
 services: